-Mississippi Organ Recovery Agency strives to educate the public on the importance of organ, eye and tissue donation by answering any and all questions people have about donation.
+Mississippi Organ Recovery Agency strives to educate the public on the importance of organ, eye, and tissue donation by answering all the questions you have about donation.
 There are many myths and misconceptions about donation that people believe to be fact.
-Below are some of our most commonly heard myths and the facts behind the myths.
+Below are some of our most commonly heard myths and the facts behind them.

 If they see I have a red heart on my license, they won’t try to save my life.

-When you are sick or injured and admitted to a hospital, the one and only priority is to save your life.
-Only after all efforts have been exhausted in saving a patient’s life and death has been declared by the attending physician will organ and/or tissue recovery take place.
+When you are sick or injured and admitted to a hospital, the only priority is to save your life.
+Only after all efforts have been exhausted in saving a patient’s life and they have been declared brain dead or have been determined by the attending physician to have a non-survivable injury will organ and tissue donation enter the conversation.
+In addition, you do not have to have the red heart on your license to be a registered donor.

 My family will have to pay for the donation.

-There is NO cost to donor families for the expense related to organ, eye and tissue donation.
+There is NO cost to donor families for the expense related to organ, eye, and tissue donation.
+However, the donor’s family is still responsible for any costs associated with medical care at the end of life, and funeral and burial arrangements.

 My family will not be able to have an open casket funeral if I’m a donor.